iainctduncan/learn-scheme-for-max/part_1.rst

 This continues on to 5 letter combinations, like *cadar*, and honestly, you don't need to know these.
-But as you may well encounter code with functions consisting of strings of c,a,d, and r, know you'll know what you're seeing.
+But as you may well encounter code with functions consisting of strings of c,a,d, and r, now you'll know what you're seeing.
+And maybe they'll help in a game of Scrabble with programmers.

 Optional function arguments
 --------------------------------------------------------------------------------

-Know that we know about lists, we can use them for creating functions that can be called with a variable number of arguments.
+Now that we know about lists, we can use them for creating functions that can be called with a variable number of arguments.
 (Also known as "multi-arity functions" if you want to talk fancy computer science lingo!)
 This is done by using dotted notation in the function argument, which will